ImMnan/Helm-crane-k8s/README.md

 #### [4.2] Configuring the default image settings
 - User can configure the settings for image pull-policy, auto-update, etc. in the `image` values.
 If the `auto-update` is not a desired option, it can be set to `false`, which will disable the auto-update for crane and its components.
 Similarly, the `pull` policy can be changed to `Always` or `IfNotPresent` as per the requirement.
 If the cluster cache is configured to preserve the images for longer duration, changing the pull policy is desirable.

-*Note: Do not change the default Blazemeter registry, image or tag values here, use the `imageOverride` section to override the default settings.*

 ```yaml
 image:
   docker_registry: "gcr.io/verdant-bulwark-278"  #default registry for Blazemeter crane (DO NOT CHANGE)